Firebase CRUD operations with JavaScript and jQuery

 Read

-To list and view the data, we just need to execute the query.
-And the Firebase DB reference is query by itself.
-So on creating the reference and then attaching the event handler will let us read and render the results.
+To list and view the data, we need to execute the query.
+And the Firebase DB reference is a query by itself.
+So creating the reference and attaching the event handler will let us read and render the results.

-Following code queries and passes to the render function for single item.
+Following code queries and passes to the render function for a single item.

 query.once("value")